 Order of the Day: CSS Properties

-I’ve posted my preferred way of ordering CSS properties within a declaration block to its own page in the Code section.
+I’ve settled on my preferred way of ordering CSS properties within a declaration block.
 It’s evolved over time, but what I decided on goes something like this:

 1. Display & Flow